simplex-chat/simplex-chat/simplex-messaging.md

 5. Alice secures the queue `RID` with `"KEY"` command so only Bob can send messages to it (see [Secure queue command](#secure-queue-command)):

-    1. She sends the command with `RID` signed with "private" key `RK` to update the queue to only accept requests signed by "private" key `SK` provided by Bob.
+    1. She sends the `KEY` command with `RID` signed with "private" key `RK` to update the queue to only accept requests signed by "private" key `SK` provided by Bob.

     2. From this moment the server will accept only signed commands to `SID`, so only Bob will be able to send messages to the queue `SID` (corresponding to `RID` that Alice has).

     3. Once queue is secured, Alice deletes `SID` and `SK` - even if Alice's client is compromised in the future, the attacker would not be able to send messages pretending to be Bob.

-6. The simplex queue `RID` is now ready to use.
+6. The simplex queue `RID` is now ready to be used.

 This flow is shown on the sequence diagram below.